 Carbon pricing mechanisms in Liberia

 The carbon market in Liberia is still in its very first stages, as current activities are limited to voluntary carbon markets and natural resource-based carbon offset projects.
-Nevertheless, the GoL is undergoing major structural reforms in order to regulate the carbon market by developing formal mechanisms as a step forward towards compliance to its international commitments.
+Nevertheless, the GoL is undergoing major structural reforms to regulate the carbon market by developing formal mechanisms as a step forward towards compliance to its international commitments.

 Legal and regulatory framework